Charity Auctions: 12+ Tips to Get Started [Updated for 2018]

 Before we cover more specific tips, let’s review the basics.
 Here are three types of charity auctions you might host:

-Ready to dive into your tips?
+Ready to dive into our pro tips?
 We’ll connect you with the right resources to take your charity auction to the next level!
-Use this table to navigate the page:
+Use the navigation below to read more about how to plan and manage your auction:

 Planning and managing a charity auction is no easy task, but the payoff is worth it for organizations that put in the effort!
 Let’s get started.